Farragut Middle School students place in National Science Bowl

-FARRAGUT, Tenn.
-(WVLT) -- Over the weekend 8th graders from Farragut Middle School competed in the Department of Energy National Science Bowl.
+Over the weekend 8th graders from Farragut Middle School competed in the Department of Energy National Science Bowl.

 The school is now listed as one of the top 16 middle schools in the country.
 Team members Caleb Han, George Hu, Chris Keum, Nick Yan and Vivaan Singhvi, will bring home $1,000 for Farragut Middle School's science department.